wso2/docs-choreo-dev/en/docs/develop-components/work-with-the-micro-integrator-runtime-in-choreo.md

 WSO2 Micro Integrator (WSO2 MI) is a lightweight, high-performance integration runtime.
 It allows you to run integrations developed using WSO2 Integration Studio within the Choreo iPaaS platform.

-The topics on this page walk you through the key aspects you need to understand to use the WSO2 MI runtime effectively in Choreo:
+The topics on this page walk you through the key aspects you need to understand to use the WSO2 MI runtime effectively in Choreo.

 ## Integration types